Case Study — Design Engineering

 C

 Knowing when to stop pushing a bad solution is a skill.
 The jet silhouettes failed three times.
 I found better SVGs and moved on.
-That’s also design.
+It’s a quick design decision.

 D

 Shipping something real is more valuable than perfecting something that never launches.
 Zenith Air has rough edges.
-But it’s live, it’s clickable, and it taught me more than months of mockups.
+But it’s live, it’s clickable, and it taught me more in one project than months of mockups ever could.

 Phase 1 is live.
 Three more phases planned.